Meet Virginia

 I’m also the co-host and producer of Language of the Soul Podcast, where I explore voice, healing, and the complexity of being human with the main host, Dominick Domingo.

-At home, I’m a mother to three amazing humans, a partner, and a lifelong learner of the messy, beautiful human experience.
+At home, I’m a mother to three amazing humans, a dog lover, a partner, and a lifelong learner of the messy, beautiful human experience.

 This blog is one of the ways I continue that learning—with honesty, curiosity, and presence.